 Brook Trout Case Study

 The top YOY model included temporal and spatiotemporal components.
 The null model was the worst and any model with a spatial or spatiotemporal component was ranked higher than the temporal-only model (Table 4).
-For adult Brook Trout, the spatiotemporal model and the temporal plus spatiotemporal model were the top two models with a delta AIC of only 0.3 (Table 4).
+For adult Brook Trout, the spatiotemporal model and the temporal plus spatiotemporal model were the top two models with a delta AIC of 0.3 (Table 4).
 We chose to draw inference from the temporal plus spatiotemporal model for the easiest direct comparison with the YOY.
 The most complex model containing all components from Eq.
 1 failed to converge with the adult data and was excluded from model comparison.

 From the top models, we estimated the temporal and spatio-temporal model parameters along with the fixed effects, detection probabilities, and overdispersion terms.
-Adults also exhibited strong temporal autocorrelation (ρδ = 0.59) with low variability (σt = 0.16), whereas YOY exhibited no temporal autocorrelation (ρδ= -0.05) but high stochastic temporal variability (σt = 0.76).
+Adults exhibited strong temporal autocorrelation (ρδ = 0.59) with low variability (σt = 0.16), whereas YOY exhibited no temporal autocorrelation (ρδ= -0.05) but high stochastic temporal variability (σt = 0.76).
 The estimated values of the spatio-temporal decay θυ were at the lower end of what we tested with simulations for both YOY (0.13) and adults (0.16), indicating high spatio-temporal correlation (~50% at 5 km; Figure 7).
 The estimates of the spatio-temporal standard deviation συ were high for YOY (0.65) and adults (0.59).
 The combination of the two parameters indicate extremely high spatiotemporal autocorrelation, which is revealed by the very high estimate of temporal decay ρst of 0.98 and 0.97 for YOY and adults, respectively (Table 6).
 Forest cover, the previous year’s mean summer temperature, spring temperature, and to a lesser extent the previous fall mean temperature were all important predictors of adult abundance.
 For YOY, only forest cover and mean spring temperature had substantial effects on abundance.
 Seasonal precipitation did not influence abundance for YOY or adults (Table 6).

 Discussion